ingolemo/python-lenses/readme.md

 ## Installation

-You can install the latest github version using pip like so:
+You can install the latest version from pypi using pip like so:

     pip install lenses